timbees44/autofor/README.md

 ------------------
 As autofor is written in python3, which is an interpretive language, it can't easily be compiled and installed in the same fashion as some other programs.
-As such, in it's alpha form, autofor can be installed as a python package.
-Although not the same as installing some other binary file, it can be run in a similar fashion from the terminal.
+As such, in it's alpha form, autofor can only be run from the directory it is downloaded to.
+Packaging the and creating a working setup.py is something that will be worked on for future iterations of the project.

 - **Downloading from Github**